ardaku/whoami/README.md

  - iOS / various game consoles **planned later**
  - Redox **planned later**
  - Fuchsia **planned later**
+ - Ardaku **planned later**
  - Others? (make a PR)

 ## MSRV
-WhoAmI targets Rust 1.40.0 stable and later.
+WhoAmI 1.x.y targets Rust 1.40.0 stable and later, and the 1.x.y track will be maintained until at least the release of the Rust 2024 edition.

-The MSRV can only be updated on major version bumps.
-It's planned to upgrade the major version to 2.0.0 around the next Rust edition release (2024), when the MSRV will be bumped to 1.60.0 stable.
-The reason for this policy is that there is currently no pressing need to upgrade the MSRV, but that might change in the future.
+The MSRV will only be updated on major version bumps, and version 2.0.0 will most likely target Rust 1.60.0 and later.

 ## Binary
 [whome](https://crates.io/crates/whome): `whoami` command RiR (Re-written in